Preliminary SAT/National Merit Scholarship Qualifying Test

 - Where: Wilson Senior High

-- How: Sign ups begin at Meet the Teacher Night 2019.
+- How: Sign ups begin now.
 Students sign up and pay in the UH Counseling office.

 - Payment: Cash, Check or Money Order made payable to: “Wilson School District”